-Fact: The cost of employee turnover range from 30% to 150% of an employee’s salary.
+Fact: The cost of employee turnover ranges from 30% to 150% of an employee’s salary.
 That’s expensive!
-And while turnover can be expected, poor management can cause the normal turnover to climb to an excessive level.
+And while turnover can be expected, poor management can cause a normal turnover to climb to an excessive level.
 Employees who leave don’t just affect the finances of the company, but also the employees’ morale.

 Think about it.
 It’s true that there are various reasons for an employee to leave their jobs.
 It could be marrying, going back to school, or even migrating.
 But, the majority of reasons why employees quit their job are under the control of the employer.
 It’s said that people don’t leave organizations, they leave managers!

 Check out some possible reasons for employee turnover.

 These days, work-life balance can seem like an impossible feat.
 Technology makes workers accessible around the clock.
 However, an employee who is overworked tends to look for other opportunities where he could have more time for himself.

 It’s not just employees with a bad attitude who test other people’s patience.
 To keep employees engaged, you have to show respect in everything that you do and say.
 People are often like this: in the hundred things that you do, they forget the 99 good things as long as you do 1 bad thing.
 The same goes for the workplace.
 You could show your employees that you appreciate them, but all your hard work would crumble in an instant if you yell at them, disrespect or belittle them in private or public.
 You don’t know if that 1 bad thing you did to your employee be the final straw for them to leave.

 Expectations Not Met

 What happens when your expectations are not met?
 You feel disappointed, and then you tend to look for alternatives that would guarantee your satisfaction.
 If an employee’s expectation is not met, he or she feels the same.
 May it be the salary, the job itself, the company, etc., chances are, the employee will stay until he or she finds satisfaction in the organization, or will stay until a better option presents itself.